For a list of the Historical Awards up to the end of 2024 click here

 7

-Participation Award: Winner Helen Austin
+Participation Award: Winner Cas Brown

 The Participation Award is presented annually to the member who actively participates in the most training sessions, club swims and Act Belong Commit Club Challenges, either as a swimmer, official or helper.
 This award also recognizes the extra and special efforts contributed by the recipient in their own time to advance the club’s ideals.